Ayushk4/Ayushk4.github.io/_posts/2019-08-22-My-Journey-in-Google-Summer-of-Code.md

 Owing to the fact that Julia lets easy writing of packages, multiple ecosystems in various domains have grown.
 People from various domains are involved with the development of these packages.
-You can also reach out for julia related help in a dedicated channel on the slack workspace.
+You can also reach out for julia related help in their respective channels or _#helpdesk_ on the slack workspace.

 # <u> Acknowledgement </u>